Companies that use Zendesk Help Center

 I noticed recurring pain points around content migration, searchability, and automation.
 Companies want to "turn technical information and data into conceptual ideas" and create "robust content and information pipeline" that makes knowledge "easily searchable and usable."
 Multiple postings emphasize "integrating AI tools to self deflect service contacts" and building systems that "improve agent efficiency and reduce manual efforts."
 The ultimate goal is scaling support operations while maintaining or improving customer experience metrics.

-👥 What types of companies is most likely to use Zendesk Help Center?
+👥 What types of companies use Zendesk Help Center?

 Company Characteristics